cotes2020/jekyll-theme-chirpy/_posts/01AWS/Management/2020-07-18-cloud-governance.md

 - to understand their organization’s current capabilities, set goals, and develop a plan to improve and maintain security posture.
 However, you still need the right model to optimize security outcomes in the cloud.
 - To <font color=red> adapt the security program for the cloud, AWS developed two tools </font>
   - <font color=red> AWS Cloud Adoption Framework (CAF) and AWS Well-Architected Framework </font>.
-  - complement the risk-based foundation with the AWS CAF, <font color=blue> integrate the organizational business drivers at scale as you move to the cloud </font>
+  - complement the risk-based foundation with the AWS CAF, <font color=LightSlateBlue> integrate the organizational business drivers at scale as you move to the cloud </font>
-  - and, when ready to implement specific workloads,use the AWS Well-Architected Framework to <font color=blue> design, measure, and improve the technical implementation </font>.
+  - and, when ready to implement specific workloads,use the AWS Well-Architected Framework to <font color=LightSlateBlue> design, measure, and improve the technical implementation </font>.